navajomp/howtoclimber/README.md

 Adjust your `howtoclimber` path as required.\
 \
-Before compiling the model, some files need to replaced (because of older Fortran code incompatibility with newer compilers).
-Replace the follwing files in your model source directory by copying the modified files from `howtocliber`.
+Before compiling the model, a few files need to replaced (because of older Fortran code incompatibility with newer compilers).\
+\
+Replace the follwing files in your model source directory by copying the modified files from `howtoclimber`.
 ```shell
 cp
 ```